Looking for a unique shareable app that’s easy and affordable? These Canned Tuna Nachos have you covered!

 The addition of fresh avocado, lime juice, and diced red onion to the canned tuna makes for the perfect topping to this quick and easy appetizer recipe.

-As a pescatarian who loves nachos, these tuna nachos and these Oven Baked Shrimp Nachos means I have options that both fit within my chosen diet and aren’t at all boring!
+As a pescatarian mom-on-the-go who loves nachos, these easy tuna nachos and these Oven Baked Shrimp Nachos means I have options that both fit within my chosen diet and aren’t at all boring or overcomplicated!

-- Tortilla chips.
-The base of your nachos!
 Yellow corn or blue corn tortilla chips will work here.
+I usually just go for cheddar or Mexican blend cheese.

 Tuna Nachos Tips and Tricks